architect/arc.codes/src/views/docs/en/reference/cli/env.md

 description: Read and write environment variables for Lambda functions.
 ---

 Read and write environment variables.
-This allows apps to utilize sensitive configuration data, such as API keys, outside of the codebase in revision control.
-You can use this tool to ensure an entire team, and the deployment targets are in sync.
+This allows apps to centrally store sensitive configuration data, such as API keys, outside of the codebase in revision control.

 ## Usage